masinag/ror-mariecurie-2016/lessons/02_ruby-basics-2.md

 => true
 ~~~

-this is called *opening a built-in class* and you should do it only if you have a **REALLY** good reason.
+This is called *opening a built-in class* and you should do it only if you have a **REALLY** good reason.

 ## Local vs. Instance vs. Class Variables